rackerlabs/developer.rackspace.com/src/docs/README.md

 1. Find a guide that is not assigned to anyone and assign it to yourself.
 2. Fork and then clone the developers.rackspace.com repo (https://github.com/rackerlabs/developer.rackspace.com)
 3. git remote add upstream https://github.com/rackerlabs/developer.rackspace.com.git
-4. git pull upstream master
+4. git pull upstream dev
 5. Create a git branch named after the service you are going to write about.
 6. cd into docs/
 7. Create a directory of the service you are going to write about with the following nomenclature: